natashamunasinghe/natashaPortfolioSite/README.md

 h) Use of Google fonts

 **Sitemap**
-See attached documents for the sitemap
+See attached document for the sitemap

 **Target Audience**